 The arrival date you provide should be the earliest you plan to arrive, but you can arrive after that date.
 The departure date you provide will be the last day you are permitted to be in the country unless you get a visa extension.

 For example, if you apply for a one-month visa and submit your arrival date as Jan.
 1, 2016, your Approval Letter will be valid from Jan.
 1—Feb.
 1, 2016.
-You can arrive any time between January 1 and February 1, but you must leave the country by February 1, 2016.
+That means you are able to enter the country during that month, but must leave on February 1st.

 11. What is the Stamping Fee?